VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/circuits1.md

 ## Voltage, Ground, and the Volt Meter

 Voltage can be thought of as the 'pressure' in a hose.
 However, this pressure is relative to another point, the point we usually take reference to is called 'ground', though this doesn't have to be the case- you can measure the voltage across a single resistor or other component too.
-Just remember measuring the voltage with both probes at point or along the same wire doesn't make sense because a volt meter only tells you the voltage difference between two points.
+Just remember, measuring the voltage with both probes at a point or along the same wire doesn't make sense because a volt meter only tells you the voltage difference between two points.
 This would be like seeing the pressure difference in hose between two nearby points, obviously the pressure of one point minus the other will be 0.

 {{< columns >}}

-In general there are two primary ways you will work with voltage- AC or DC, these stand for Alternating Current and Direct Current.
+In general, there are two primary ways you will work with voltage- AC or DC, these stand for Alternating Current and Direct Current.
 DC is simply a constant voltage level output.
 AC on the other hand is any time varying signal, usually (but not always!) periodic (repeating) and most commonly a sine, though many other waves are used like square, triangle, saw, and any mixture of these, including the same signal with a DC offset.
 Not here that AC is *technically* referring to the current having this shape and not the voltage, it's just that in the basic scenario with a constant load, the current and voltage waves will look the same

 <--->